yarabfs/2023-10-03-Intro-to-Python/index.md

 Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-The lessons below were designed for those interested in working with ecological data in Python.
+The lessons below were adapted to give you an introduction to Python.

 ## Lessons